typed-ember/glint/README.md

 # typed-templates

-This repo contains design thoughts on typing Ember templates, as well as implementation sketches.
+This repo contains design thoughts on typing Ember templates, as well as a spike implementation of a possible approach, based on [GlimmerX](https://github.com/glimmerjs/glimmer-experimental).

-It's an elaboration on the design laid out in [this gist](https://gist.github.com/dfreeman/a5a910976e5dbed44d0649ba21aab23f).
+It's an elaboration on the original design laid out in [this gist](https://gist.github.com/dfreeman/a5a910976e5dbed44d0649ba21aab23f).

 - [Design Overview](#design-overview)
   - [Future Template Flavors](#future-template-flavors)